selous1/JETHomeAssignment/README.md

 - [Future Improvements](#future-improvements)
 - [Author](#author)

-## Assumptions
+## General Info

-This application was developed with the following assumptions in mind:

 - The [API](https://uk.api.just-eat.io/docs)'s responses are assumed to be correct and valid.
-- The program will still function correctly even if the arguments (limit and postcode) are incorrect or invalid.
+- The program will still function correctly even if the arguments (`limit` and `postcode`) are incorrect or invalid.
 - A limit of 0 will be considered invalid, as there must be a positive number of restaurants to retrieve.
 - A nonexistent postcode is defined as a postcode for which the API returns 0 restaurants.
-- Exceptions handling in a general manner to ensure overall error handling.
+- Exceptions are handled in a general manner to ensure overall error handling.

 ## Requirements